For many, frequent trips to the doctor are just part of old age.

 Once people reach their 70’s and 80’s cancer screenings often detect slow growing tumors and these types of tumors are unlikely to cause problems during the patient’s lifetime anyway.

-Statistics show that patients with dementia rarely live longer than a few years anyway and unnecessary testing simply adds to their confusion.3
+Statistics show that patients with brain fog rarely live longer than a few years anyway and unnecessary testing simply adds to their confusion.

 The problem with cancer screenings is that both patients and doctors alike, are highly enthusiastic about them.